FTW-Development/intro_to_web_dev/controller.markdown

   	end

-Any variable's defined in the controller, in this case `@coders` can then be accessed in the accompanying view that we'll see in the next slide.
+Any variable's defined in the controller method, in this case `@coders`, can then be accessed in the accompanying view that we'll see in the next slide.

 # Controller with Views

 In accordance with the "convention over configuration" principle, Rails will automatically look for the `action_name.html.erb` template and render it.
 In our case, this would be `app/views/coders/index.html.erb`.

-Let's look at that file and see how the `@coder` variable and accompanying, inherited methods that come from the controller.
+Let's look at that file and see how the `@coder` variable and accompanying, inherited methods that come from the controller are used.

 So that's how data is passed to the view, let's look at how it's passed back.